 Moreover, it is a good practice to always create images and recover files from them, even if the hard drive and other hardware work normally.
 This keeps your data safe from accidental data corruption.

-If there are no hardware problems detected on the remote computer, we can proceed to actual data recovery.
+If no hardware problems are detected on the remote computer, we can proceed with the actual data recovery.

 Preparation for Data Recovery